MicrosoftDocs/windows-dev-docs/landing/arm-docs/dev-kit.md

 Use the **mDP port** as your main display for setting up this device.
 The UEFI output defaults to mDP port.

 - If the display is connected to USB-C only, you won't see the UEFI startup screen output when you turn on the device.
 It takes  ~25 seconds for the display to light up after power button is pressed.
 - If connecting an HDMI monitor to the mDP port, an active mini-DP to HDMI adapter is required.
-Use the Surface Mini DisplayPort to HDMI 2.0 Adapter provided with your device.
 - When connecting an external keyboard or mouse, use the USB-A ports, not USB-C. Using USB-C to connect a keyboard or mouse will only work intermittently.

 |Ports | Transmission Mode | Max Data Speed | Supported Displays (max resolution) | Comments |